KyleAMathews/react-responsive-grid/README.md

 - [x] Basic fluid container
 - [ ] static
 - [ ] non-centered layouts
+- [ ] container positions (left, center (default), right, length (left and right))

 #### Breakpoint
 - [x] Basic component width breakpoints (note this is different than a media query breakpoint)
 - [ ] Media query breakpoints

+#### Columns
+- [x] set number of columns
+- [ ] list — create asymmetrical grids.
+List the size of each column relative to other columns where 1 is a single column-unit.
+(1,2) would create a 2-column grid where the second column being twice the width of the first.

 #### Gutter options
 - [x] margin-based